 why you should publish with acm

-ACM Books is managed by the ACM Books Editorial Board, led by Editor-In–Chief Tamer Özsu of the University of Waterloo.
+ACM Books is managed by the ACM Books Editorial Board, led by Editor-In–Chief Sanjiva Prasad of the Indian Institute of Technology Delhi.
 The Board consists of an impressive roster of well known and distinguished Area Editors who represent many of the major areas within computer science.
 Over time, additional subject areas and Area Editors will be appointed to the Board.

 Area Editors are responsible for inviting members of the community to submit book publication proposals, evaluating invited and unsolicited proposals and manuscripts in their areas, including peer review, and making final publication recommendations to the Editor-In-Chief.
 See here for a current list of Area Editors.

-Production of ACM Books is managed by Morgan & Claypool with a fast and high quality collaborative process.
+Production of ACM Books is a fast and high quality collaborative process.
 Accepted authors will receive their choice of LaTeX or Word macros incorporating the standard series design.
-Upon submission of final files, the book manuscript will be edited, formatted, and submitted by M&C to the author for final sign-off.
-In addition to editing and formatting services, M&C will provide assistance with graphics & art preparation.
+Upon submission of final files, the book manuscript will be edited, formatted, and submitted by to the author for final sign-off.
+In addition to editing and formatting services, ACM will provide assistance with graphics & art preparation.
 ACM Books are published in several digital formats including downloadable pdfs, reflowable ebook formats, including EPUB, Kindle, and as printed books utilizing the most cutting edge digital print-on-demand technology available.

 ACM Books is widely distributed to an international readership through the joint efforts of ACM and M&C working together, and is offered as an additional purchase option for ACM’s more than 2,800 academic and corporate libraries worldwide that currently subscribe to the ACM Digital Library, as well as to thousands of additional academic, government, and corporate institutions interested in the computing domain.